Trust-KP/TRUST/Framework/Trust_Framework_v2.0.md

 ### 10.2.2 Signal Circulation across Domains

-Signals derived from contribution history may circulate across relational, symbolic, procedural, and instrumental domains as they move through social and institutional systems.
+Records, communications, ratings, credentials, and symbolic markers may circulate across relational, symbolic, procedural, and instrumental domains.
+These circulating representations are traces for receiving observers rather than signals that transfer unchanged.

-While these signals may be interpreted through different trust lenses depending on context, the underlying contribution history remains anchored in realised contribution events.
+A receiving observer interprets each representation within a new informational and evaluative context.
+The resulting signal may preserve, alter, weaken, or reverse the meaning formed in the originating system.
+Contribution history remains anchored in realised events, while its meaning is reconstructed across systems and domains.

 In many situations, observers cannot directly observe or reconstruct the full sequence of contribution events that produced the underlying history.
 As a result, signals originating in one informational domain may be translated or represented within another.
 For example, instrumental performance records may be validated through procedural evaluation, procedural validation may be communicated through symbolic markers, and symbolic recognition may influence relational perception within interpersonal contexts.